 This has been one of the most transformational moments of my healing journey.
-In fact, it occurred twice, so it seems like this just deepens and deepens.
+In fact, it occurred twice in a big way, so it seems like this just deepens and deepens.
 I am talking about the healing trap: trying to fix ourselves into healing.

 When we start healing ourselves, we are often focused on what doesn’t work in our lives.
 That’s amazing, because we learn how to pinpoint problems we have previously ignored.
 We realize that our personality consists of many coping mechanisms that are unhelpful and keep us from what we want.
 We learn to dive deep and look for hidden emotions.
 We question everything we have learnt about ourselves: maybe it’s an unhealed aspect that needs to be healed?
 Our behaviour, thoughts, feelings, health… Everything is scrutinized.